cristian-szabo-university/opengl-rt3d/README.md

 <img src="project-logo.png" align="right" />
 # Real-Time 3D Graphics - OpenGL

 Writting in C/C++ the graphical application is based on various libraries to create a real virtual word.
-The environment includes 3D objects and animations played, 3D sounds played at different locations and simulated ambient light to give 3D object the real-life effect.
+The environment includes 3D objects and animations, 3D sounds played at different locations and simulated light to give to the 3D objects the real-life effect.
+A 3D graphical library was developed to reduce the development process of the game which provides wrappers around OpenGL functions to manage easily textures, 3D objects, shaders and materials.

 ## Introduction